OctoPrint/octoprint.org/blog/news/_posts/2020-09-03-upgrade-to-py3.md

 Once the script is finished, reload your web interface and you should be good to go!

+## Reverting to your previous install
+Just in case something goes wrong, I also built a script that can revert to your old install.
+You can find more details on the [repository here](https://github.com/cp2004/Octoprint-Upgrade-To-Py3#returning-to-the-old-install)

 ## Problems, questions or need help?
 Get in touch!
 * For bugs, or issues running the script, please open an issue on the [Github repository](https://github.com/cp2004/OctoPrint-Upgrade-To-Py3/issues)